gonzalo-bulnes/kata-python-web-app/doc/identify_data_structures.md

 ### Domains and namespaces

 The idea behind a **namespace** is that in different spaces, the same words can have different meanings.
 Family names can be thought of as namespaces for example.
 Within your family, people obviously talk to you when calling your first name.
-In broader society, where many people share your first name, your family name helps to disambiguate.
+That might ot be true when you visit a friend, but your family name helps to disambiguate.
 In Python, [module](https://docs.python.org/3/tutorial/modules.html) names can be used as namespaces.
 Let's do this.

 ```python
 # map_service.py